openworm/org.geppetto.docs/source/connectivityW.rst

 Hive Plot
 =========

 Depicts connectivity using a `hive`_ plot.
-Nodes are segragated by type into axes arranged radially, and edges are represented by lines.
+Nodes are segregated by type into axes arranged radially, and edges are represented by lines.
 The position of a node in each of the axis is given by the node degree (indegree + outdegree for directed graphs, which is always the case in Geppetto).

 Example 1
 ---------